ArcaneCircle/babel-dungeon-fr-en/README.md

-# Babel Dungeon (🇩🇪/🇬🇧)
+# Babel Dungeon

-A gamified tool for German/English vocabulary learning
+A gamified tool for vocabulary learning.
+This is the base/common shared code between the specific language pairs repositories.

 ## Contributing